Everything Facebook announced at F8 2019

 At its annual developer conference this week, one thing was clear: Facebook wants to be seen as a privacy-focused platform.
-As laughable as that may seem to some, it’s a message the company started really pushing back in March, and with F8 2019 now out the way, it’s evident that we’re going to see the social network giant double down on its efforts to align itself with “private” rather than “public.”
+As laughable as that may seem to some, it’s a message the company started really pushing back in March.
+And with F8 2019 now out the way, we’re going to see the social network giant double down on its efforts to align itself with privacy, both in terms of user experience and behind the scenes.

-Zuckerberg outlined six core principles that he plans to embed across its products: Private interactions, encryption, reducing permanence, safety, interoperability, and secure data storage.
+With that in mind, Zuckerberg outlined six core principles that he plans to embed across the company’s products: private interactions, encryption, reducing permanence, safety, interoperability, and secure data storage.

 After F8, we now know that default end-to-end encryption is coming to Messenger and Instagram, similar to what already exists within WhatsApp.
-But the biggest reveal — though not a complete bolt out of the blue — is that it will soon be possible for people to send messages to each other Facebook’s three core messaging services: WhatsApp, Messenger, and Instagram.
+But the biggest reveal — though not a complete bolt out of the blue — is that people will soon be able to send messages to each other across Facebook’s three core messaging services: WhatsApp, Messenger, and Instagram.

-But many other tidbits emerged from the two-day gathering in San Jose — after all, this wasn’t an event aimed purely at privacy advocates.
+Many other tidbits emerged from the two-day gathering in San Jose — after all, this event wasn’t exclusively aimed at privacy advocates.

-Here, we take a brief look back at all the major announcements to emerge from F8 2019.
+Here we take a brief look back at all the major announcements to emerge from F8 2019.

 Messenger